By Cathi Nelson

 The Pro Show Blog has great content and training including a webinar by Jenny Larson called, Making Memorable Reunion Video Slideshows for Fun and Profit – Part 1 and Part 2.

 If you are looking for ways to add revenue to your existing business or starting a new business I highly recommend exploring this as a viable business option.

 Studies have shown if you like this blog post — you will also love the following articles.

 - Scanning Photos can be a Great Home Business

 - An Inside Look at Photo Book Design for Profit

 - 5 Unconventional Photography Services

-Cathi Nelson had her “light bulb” moment when she recognized that consumers were becoming increasingly overwhelmed with the exploding number of photos, media and memorabilia they were accumulating.
+Cathi Nelson had her “light bulb” moment when she recognized that consumers were becoming increasingly overwhelmed with the exploding number of photos, media, and memorabilia they were accumulating.
 She started her own photo organizing business called PhotoSimplified and was amazed at the response from clients and others who wanted to learn how to add photo-organizing services to their business.
 In response she founded, The Association of Personal Photo Organizers to support the new and emerging profession of photo- life management by providing training, support, products and collaboration for people interested in adding photo management services to their existing business or as a new business.
-Since its inception, APPO has grown to hundreds of members throughout the United States, Canada, Australia and United Kingdom.
+Since its inception, APPO has grown to hundreds of members throughout the United States, Canada, Australia and the United Kingdom.